pradyunsg/gsoc-2017/_posts/2017-05-05-green-light.md

 author: Pradyun Gedam
 ---

 I have been selected as a student in GSoC 2017 - one of the 1,318 students worldwide!
 It's a pretty awesome feeling.
-I'm looking forward the work in the coming months!
+I'm looking forward to the work in the coming months!

 ## Overview of the proposal